 We Help People with Heel Pain

 Although there are many causes of heel pain, plantar fasciitis and posterior heel pain are the two most common.
 Ignoring heel pain usually leads to a worsening situation.
-If you have heel pain, give our office a call.
-Drs Helms and Bowers will help you find the quickest way to eliminate your heel pain and return to a pain free lifestyle.
+If you have heel pain, call us at (317) 573-4250.
+The doctors at Indy Podiatry are experts in the treatment of plantar fasciitis and posterior heel pain.